 The original text of this anthem was a variation of a poem originally written for King James, found in an anthem of the same title by John Bennet (c.1575 - c.1614).
 The text for Hooper's anthem deviates at points from the version of the poem used by Bennet, notably including material of a slightly more nationalistic tone.
-A version of this anthem incorporating the version of the poem used in Bennet's anthem, which may be more suitable for modern sacred performance, is available.
+However, the metre of these variations is largely kept the same.
+The editor believes that the version of the poem in Bennet's anthem is perhaps more suitable for modern performance than that used in the surviving manuscripts of Hooper's work.
+He has therefore altered the text to correspond to that used in Bennet's anthem.
+Whenever possible, this has been done without altering Hooper's music or word stresses.
+Rhythmic alterations were necessary to accommodate an extra syllable in two lines, to allow the inclusion of the words 'consecrated' and 'celebrated'.
+These alterations are indicated by notes in small type.
+A version of this anthem using Hooper's original, unaltered text is also available.